m2403110-png/T-Level-DPDD-/README.md

 - Is anything about this design confusing or distracting to you?
 - Would this solve a real problem for you?
 Why or why not?
 - How would you describe this product to a friend or teammate?
 - What is one thing that felt missing or unnecessary?
+- Expectation vs Reality
+- Daily use
+-

 ## Task 3b
 - [ ] Asset and content